US mulls COVID vaccine boosters for elderly as early as fall

+Among the first to receive them could be health care workers, nursing home residents and other older Americans.

-Dr. Francis Collins also pleaded anew for unvaccinated Americans to get their shots, calling them “sitting ducks” for a delta variant that is ravaging the country and showing little sign of letting up.
+Dr. Francis Collins also pleaded anew for unvaccinated people to get their shots, calling them “sitting ducks” for a delta variant that is ravaging the country and showing little sign of letting up.

 “This is going very steeply upward with no signs of having peaked out,” he said.